kevle6/CPSC354_Future_of_Programming_Languages/README.md

-# The Future of Quantum Computing Programming Languages Research (2024) with GPT-4o / GPT-4o mini
+# The Future of Quantum Computing Programming Languages Research (2024); Litearture Review using with GPT-4o / GPT-4o mini

 **Question:** What is the future of quantum computing programming languages research?